Tensegritics/ClojureDart/doc/differences.md

 ```

 ### Generics
 Unlike Java, Dart generics are not erased -- it means that on the JVM at runtime a `List<String>` is just a `List` but that in Dart at runtime it's still a `List<String>`.
-This creates two problems: expressing parametrized types and dealing with the mismatch between stroing typing of collections items and Clojure's collections.
+This creates two problems: expressing parametrized types and dealing with the mismatch between string typing of collections items and Clojure's collections.

 #### Parametrized types